 Today, however, we’re in a strange limbo between the “restart” and “be ready” phases.
 Most everyone who’s managed to hang onto their business has been back to operating for months, but big questions loom large and prevent them from moving forward: Will there be more financial aid?
 Will we shut down again?
 When will an effective vaccine be widely available?
 And will we ever go back to “normal?”

 As companies continue operations amid a recession, CFOs must revise their short-term survival strategies and settle in to this new phase that’s at once creative, flexible, and precise about which critical business areas to address.
 Liquidity and cash flow concerns are still a top priority, but those shouldn’t be the only items on your checklist.
-If you’re uncertain about where to begin, set up a complimentary call with a member of our COVID-19 task force.
-In the meantime, use these tips to continue to operate your business successfully.
+Use these tips to continue to operate your business successfully.

 1. Remain flexible: Address short-term needs but focus on long-term planning.